NetworkBlockDevice/nbd/doc/proto.md

 ### Handshake

 The handshake is the first phase of the protocol.
-It's main purpose is to provide means for both the client and the server to negotiate which export they are going to use and how.
+Its main purpose is to provide means for both the client and the server to negotiate which export they are going to use and how.

 There are three versions of the negotiation.
 They are referred to as "oldstyle", "newstyle", and "fixed newstyle" negotiation.
 Oldstyle was